Convert IPv4 to IPv6 Address

 • No more Network Address Translation (NAT).
 IPv6 allows end-to-end connectivity at the IP layer.

-• Better multicasting routing, and it's a part of base specifications in IPv6, while it's optional in IPv4.
+• Better multicasting routing, and its a part of base specifications in IPv6, while its optional in IPv4.

 • Simplified and larger packet headers (about twice as large as IPv4).